FrancisVila/MFT_convert/README.md

      `hugo server

-1. You will see an error message(s) about compiling scss, and other dependencies; the message gives info on how to install thos
+1. You will see an error message(s) about compiling scss, and other dependencies; the message gives info on how to install those

 ## Contribute